-The objective of the Group's capital management is to maintain sufficient own funds to cover the SCR with an appropriate surplus.
-The Unum EEA group solvency ratio was 134% at 31 December 2017 (2016: 140%).
-The Unum Limited solvency ratio at 31 December 2017 was 141% (2016: 153%).
+The objective of the Group's capital management is to maintain sufficient own funds to cover the Solvency Capital Requirement (SCR) with an appropriate surplus.
 The Group and Company carry out a regular review of the solvency ratio as part of the risk management and capital management system.